cpiaulet/stctm/README.md

 To install *pymsg*, you can find instructions at https://msg.readthedocs.io/en/stable/ and then download the grid(s) of your choice from http://user.astro.wisc.edu/~townsend/static.php?ref=msg-grids.

 The code needs as an input a grid of stellar models as a function of wavelength, with a regular spacing in log g and effective temperature.
-The hdf5 file I use for TRAPPIST-1 for all the example listed below, that contains a grid of models generated with MSG, can be downloaded from the latest Zenodo link (`TRAPPIST_1_pymsg.h5`).
+The hdf5 file I use for TRAPPIST-1 for all the example listed below, that contains a grid of models generated with MSG, can be downloaded from the latest Zenodo link: https://doi.org/10.5281/zenodo.15334399 (`TRAPPIST_1_pymsg.h5`).
 If you want to reproduce without any edits to the code all the tests and examples mentioned below, you will need to save this file with a relative path of `../../R10000_model_grids/TRAPPIST_1_pymsg.h5` relative to where the example run files for *stctm* and *exotune* are located.

 I also provide a code that enables you to generate your own grid of interpolated models using MSG for any star of your choosing, following the instructions under [Create your own grid of stellar models using MSG](#create-your-own-grid-of-stellar-models-using-msg).